jorjasso/crossProductKernel-noisyData/README.md

 ## Synopsis
 Experiments using cross product kernels on fuzzy sets and SVM on PIMA attribute Noise data.
-Experiments described in the paper: Fuzzy similarity measures between fuzzy sets using kernels on fuzzy sets
+Experiments described in the paper: Fuzzy set similarity using kernels on fuzzy sets.
 Reference:

 ---